Exeed Sterra ET

-The Exeed Sterra ET, known as the Exeed Exlantix ET outside the Chinese market, is a battery-powered and range extended battery-electric mid-size luxury crossover SUV manufactured by Chinese automobile manufacturer Exeed, a premium brand of Chery.
-The Sterra ET was first revealed at Auto Shanghai 2023 in April and sales began in China on May 9, 2024.
+The Exeed Sterra ET (星纪元ET (xīng jì yuán)), known as the Exeed Exlantix ET outside the Chinese market, is a battery-powered and range extended battery-electric mid-size luxury crossover SUV manufactured by Chinese automobile manufacturer Exeed, a premium brand of Chery.
+The Sterra ET was first revealed at Auto Shanghai 2023 in April and sales began in China on 9 May 2024.
 It is the first vehicle to use CATL's Shenxing 2.0 battery packs.